jpegleg/cryptoCore/README.txt

 libvalidate

+To just generate a dataset and get playing, you can try the following: cd ~/seeds rm * libgen cp 1000.xor a.xor touch b.xor reqbatch

-A recursive XOR batch can be done multiple ways with these functions, one example is a 4 deep recusive batch against 010010101010 with 4 inputs and a built in slow down sleep as the inputs grow after each round:
+A recursive XOR batch can be done multiple ways with these functions, one example is a 4 deep recusive batch against 010010101010 with 4 inputs:

 cd ~/seeds
 rm -f *